ruoxinyuan/ResidualTPP/rebuttal 3.md

 (3) Possion+AttNHP: We use the same periodic non-homogenous Possion process for $\lambda^{(1)}$ and AttNHP for $\lambda^{(2)}$.
 The descriptive statistics for the simulated dataset are provided in the table。。。.

 We compare the performance of ResTPP and baseline neural TPPs on these simulated datasets.
-As shown in table。。。, ResTPP consistently improves the performance of neural TPPs through RED, even when the true signal does not follow a Hawkes process or exhibits periodicity.
+As shown in table。。。, ResTPP consistently improves the performance of neural TPPs through RED, even when the true signal does not follow a HP or exhibits periodicity.

 >Suggestion 2: I also think the authors can explain eqn 2-4 better, maybe with an example.